huggingface/open-r1/README.md

 ### GRPO

 To train via the GRPO trainer we will use the strategy of using one node to run vLLM for faster generation and the remaining nodes for training.
-Thus we will use the `configs/zero3_7proc.yaml` config that sets the `num_processes=7` for the 8 GPU training scenario.
+Thus we will use the `configs/zero3.yaml` config and then overwrite the `num_processes=7` for the 8 GPU training scenario.
 Thus all we need to do is:

 ```shell
 accelerate launch --config_file configs/zero3.yaml --num_processes=7 src/open_r1/grpo.py \